-3.2.3 Access Roads
+3.2.3 Access Roads and Kingsbury Show Up Yard

 This segment will also require temporary access roads to move equipment and workers from public roadways to the CP Rail ROW.
-The roads may be constructed in a variety of manners, including timber matting placed over the existing ground surface, or placing geotextile fabric on the ground surface with gravel or other stone material over top.
-These would require minimal, if any mechanical grading.
+The roads may be constructed in a variety of manners including timber matting on the existing ground surface, or placing geotextile fabric on the ground surface with gravel or other stone material atop it.
+These would require minimal, if any, mechanical grading.
 Grading up to 16 inches may be necessary in some locations to remove the topsoil, which will be stockpiled and returned once construction activities end.
+In Package 2, a total of 14 access roads has been identified (Table 4).